Communication is a fundamental part of everyday life.

 Using our ‘because’ technique can help to increase your conversion rates.

-A conversion can simply be defined as a prospect taking a desired action, i.e. a website visitor signing up to your newsletter.
+A conversion can simply be defined as a prospect taking a desired action, i.e. a website visitor signing up for your newsletter.

 So, practically, what can you do to utilise the word ‘because’ and better convince someone to take a desired action?